Who are we?

 How did this start?

 I started baking and giving away free pie with Chris in Ann Arbor’s Liberty Plaza in July of 2012.
-After 18 weeks, we made the decision to temporarily suspend pie production to hibernate in the face of the cold weather and make plans for the future.
-Now the plan is here – we are going to travel the country and take our pie mission to a wider audience.
-We were joined by Scott when we passed through Little Rock Arkansas in June.
+After 18 weeks, we made the decision to temporarily suspend pie production to hibernate in the face of the cold weather and make plans for the epic cross country pie tour.

 Are you on Facebook and Twitter?